magnusjyrkkanen/search-robot/README.md

 ## Background

-This project is a learning project with Robot Framework..
+This project is a learning project with Robot Framework.

 ## How is it used?